RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Simple UI

 The current UI is created with vuejs+vuetify.
 It is not good for your taste, try simple UI.
-Simple UI reveals interactions with Web-Api.
+Simple UI reveals interactions with Web-API.
 If you are currently accessing the UI by a URL ending with ".../ui/index.html", the simple UI is avaiable at ".../ui2/index.html".